protegeproject/swrlapi-project/README.md

     mvn clean install

-See the documentation for the [Protege SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin.git) for details on installing the generated SWRLTab plugin in your local Protege installation.
+See the documentation for the [Protégé SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin.git) for details on installing the generated SWRLTab plugin in your local Protégé installation.